 The southern library building on the courtyard of the Angkor Wat Temple

-The structure has two perpendicular axial galleries that intersect in the middle to form a cross and four boundary galleries that surround the cross to form a square.
-In other words, each boundary gallery is connected in the middle to one of the ends of an axial gallery.
-Thus, the structure has four equal-sized quadrants, each of which is enclosed by half of the boundary and axial galleries.
+Each boundary gallery is connected in the middle to one end of the axial gallery.
+Thus, the resulting structure has four equal-sized quadrants, each of which is enclosed by half of the boundary and half of the axial galleries.
+Each quadrant looks like a basin as shown in the image.

 The cruciform cloister structure is an example of a perfectly symmetrical design.
 It is symmetrical about the east-west axis as well as the north-south axis.